acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 where:

 * <acumos username> is the user's account username on the Acumos platform

+  * NOTE: for the Athena release, this must be a single value set for the platform in the installation of the docker-proxy, as described under `Operations User Guide`_

 * <acumos password> is the user's account password on the Acumos platform

+  * NOTE: for the Athena release, this must be a single value set for the platform in the installation of the docker-proxy, as described under `Operations User Guide`_

 * <datasource> is where the databroker will be instructed to obtain data to feed into the solution, and can be a file path or a URL